diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

 - Allow external traffic.
 - Select Ingress type as HTTP.
 - Mention the target port on which the application will run inside the container (let say 8000 for FastAPI).
+- Click create.

+**Congrats! 🎉 You have successfully created the Azure Container App taking the image source as Azure Container Registry (ACR).**